OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTree.rst

 An :term:`internal node` is
 any node that has at least one non-empty child.

-.. _BinExample1:
+.. _BinExample:

-.. inlineav:: BinExamp dgm
+.. inlineav:: BinExampCON dgm
    :align: justify

-   An example binary tree.

-.. _BinExample:

-.. odsafig:: Images/BinExamp.png
-   :width: 200
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: An example binary tree

    A binary tree.
    Node :math:`A` is the root.